If you don’t have a good content strategy, you’re kinda screwed.

 - Identify the most effective content format: Create content in the formats that your audience prefers.

 - Determine your posting frequency: Post enough to engage your audience and not so much that they feel overwhelmed.

 - Create a content marketing calendar: Be consistent in your content marketing strategy to build momentum.

-- Plan your content marketing strategy promotion: Spend 20 percent of your time creating content and 80 percent of your time promoting it.
+- Plan your content marketing strategy promotion: Spend 20% of your time creating content and 80% of your time promoting it.

-- Track and improve your content marketing efforts: Draw out actionable insights to consistently improve your content strategy over time.
+- Track and improve your content marketing efforts: Have a documented strategy to draw out insights that you can use to learn and improve your content efforts.

 - Update and expand on previous content: Refresh old content to improve SEO and expand on high-performing topics.

 Don't start producing content without a proper strategy.
 Have a plan and an end goal in place to get the most out of your content efforts.

 Want to Learn More?